p2p-way/p2p-agent-infra/ansible/readme.md

 ### Torrent role

- Some of the site resources are spread using [BitTorrent protocol](https://en.wikipedia.org/wiki/BitTorrent). [qBittorrent](https://www.qbittorrent.org/) is an open-source client with the cross-platform support and it provides API support which is required for torrents management.
+ Some of the site content is spread using [BitTorrent protocol](https://en.wikipedia.org/wiki/BitTorrent) and [qBittorrent](https://www.qbittorrent.org/) supports [WebUI API](https://github.com/qbittorrent/qBittorrent/wiki#webui-api) for torrents management.

 ## Conisderations

  1. Roles are named by the protocols instead of the applications.
- 2. Roles order matter on slow instances - gcp/e2-micro ~ 17 minutes vs ~ 24 minutes, when torrent role is located on top.
- 3. By default, application installation is done only when app check is not passed - that minimise run duration up to 50-100% on slow instances, however that approach slow down initial installation.
+ 2. By default, application installation is done only when app check is not passed and that minimize run duration up to 50-100% on slow instances.
- 4. Some linting rules are not followed for readability reasons.
+ 3. Some linting rules are not followed for readability reasons.

 ## Run roles locally